Huegoxaga/notes/c-sharp/asp-dot-net.md

     5. From the `Tools` menu, select `SQLite/SQL Server Compact Toolbox`.
     6. Click the `Add SQLite and SQL Compact connections` from current Solution button.
     7. Expand database file.
 Right-click and select Edit Top 200 Rows to see the data.
+- Database Migrations
+  - In the Package Manager Console, run `Add-Migration init`.
+    - make sure the default project is the current project.
+    - A folder called `Migrations` will be created with two files inside.
+      - `YYYYMMDDHHMMSS_init.cs` contains code to create the database schema.
+      - `DataContextModelSnapshot.cs` contains code to insert the data.
+  - run `Update-Database`
+    - This will update the data into the associated database.
+    - The database will have an expected table and a migration history table.
+  - run `Add-Migration column_name` or `Add-Migration table_name` If a new column is created later.
+    - one can always run `Update-Database` to synchronize the table.
+- Scaffold-DbContext
+  - It will automatically generate data and models for an existing database.
+  - It needs to set the connection string first in the `appsetting.json`.
+    ```json
+    "ConnectionStrings": {
+    "DBName": "Data Source=localhost\\sqlexpress;Initial Catalog=dbName;Integrated Security=True"
+    },
+    ```
+  - In Package Manager Console, run `Scaffold-DbContext name=chdb Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models -ContextDir Data -DataAnnotations`.
+  - Then, controller can be generated using the `MVC Controller with views, using Entity Framework` option when creating the controller, select the table and data model for the controller.

 ### MVC Error Handling